melontini/bootloader-unlock-wall-of-shame/brands/huawei/README.md

 # Huawei/Honor

+> 🧹 This page is missing sources for history.

 - Verdict: **⛔ Avoid!**

 In the past, Huawei allowed you to unlock with a special code you get by submitting some information to emui.com (IMEI, serial, model, and product ID), but in 2018 "corporate values have changed" and the site went down. <br/>